yulo-dev/CS-Notes/Java/README.md

 This folder includes my notes, exercises, and mini-experiments in Java — from basic syntax to object-oriented programming and common coding patterns.

+This is not intended as a software project repo, but rather a clean record of foundational Java practice.

 ## Topics Covered